NYUAD-CRC/crc-docs/source/hpc/help/linux_vpn.rst

 Step-by-step guide
 ------------------

-1. Install OpenConnect.
+1. Install OpenConnect using any of the following:
     * (For Debian / Ubuntu user): OpenConnect is available on the repository.
        * Run this in your local machine terminal:

        .. code-block:: bash

         sudo apt-get install openconnect
-    Or

-    * Compile from source code:
+    * Or Compile from source code:
        * Download source code and compile yourself. http://www.infradead.org/openconnect/download.html

 2. Connect NYU VPN using OpenConnect: